vzhou842/easy-VQA-keras/README.md

 In addition to the training script, we have three other files:
 - `analyze.py`, a script we used to debug our models.
-Run using a model weights file, a produce statistics about model outputs and confusion matrices to analyze model errors.
+Run using a model weights file, and produce statistics about model outputs and confusion matrices to analyze model errors.
 - `model.py`, where the model architecture is specified
 - `prepare_data.py`, which reads and processes the data, either using the